FEASTorg/CRUMBS/docs/developer-guide.md

 Goals and constraints

 - Small and portable C core (easy to include on microcontrollers)
-- Deterministic fixed-size wire format for simple framing and predictable behavior
+- Compact variable-length wire format for efficient framing (4–31 bytes)
+- Raw byte payloads (0–27 bytes) — interpretation is application-defined
 - CRC-8 for integrity across noisy wires
 - Thin HALs for Arduino (Wire) and Linux (linux-wire), with guarded implementations so a single repo can be used for both targets
 - Practical scan/discovery primitives that can find devices that _actually_ speak CRUMBS